[Irritated, angry, I’m just furious. So angry! Part 4 of a series starting here]

 Until then, let it suffice for me to say that I am quite sympathetic to various pessimistic and skeptical approaches to philosophy.
 I don’t have a problem with critical theory per se and I’m not going to pull a Sokal / Boghossian et al. and reject an entire field of thought because, even if much of the work invoking it is junk, as I wrote last time, much data-driven, so-called “positivist” research is too.
 A substantial portion of academic output just kind of sucks in general.
 Happy times!

 However, combine lazy usage of critical theory with the dog-awful educational research standards described in the previous post, and you get a uniquely noxious mess.
 To set the mood, I’ll just slap myself a poignant Lyotard quote, pulled from Francois Cusset’s funny intellectual history French Theory: How Foucault, Derrida, Deleuze, & Co.
 Transformed the Intellectual Life of The United States:

 My opinion is that theories are themselves narratives, but hidden; that one must not let oneself be deceived by their pretention to omnitemporality. — Jean-Francois Lyotard, Instructions Pai’ennes.

-My frustration with critical theory (or, more properly to this post, “critical social justice”) doesn’t come from the content of the theory itself, which, I will admit, I lack the skill or knowledge to criticize.
-Beyond Cusset’s book, I have only read a very little “French”-ish theory — Foucault, Bourdieu, Said, and a scattering of others across a couple of undergraduate survey courses that I didn’t much enjoy and consequently don’t remember.
+My frustration with critical theory (or more properly to this post, “critical social justice”) doesn’t come from the content of the theory itself, which, I will admit, I lack the skill or knowledge to criticize.
+Beyond Cusset’s book, I have only read a very little of the sexier French-ish theory — Foucault, Bourdieu, Said, and a scattering of others across a couple of undergraduate survey courses that I didn’t much enjoy and consequently don’t remember.

 But I’m getting ahead of myself.
 What is critical theory?